nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/requesting-promotion-to-centre-manager-role/index.md

 order: 1
 rating: true
 createdAt: 2022-09-01T08:07:40.956Z
-updatedAt: 2022-10-21T16:01:04.995Z
+updatedAt: 2023-10-03T16:01:04.995Z
 ---
-Depending on how far along your Trust is in the implementation phase, your existing Centre Manager will either be a Non-clinical Centre Manager (likely within your IT team) or a Clinical Centre Manager who has already been promoted within the platform.
+Depending on how far along your organisation is in the implementation phase, your existing Centre Manager will either be a Non-clinical Centre Manager (likely within your IT team) or a Clinical Centre Manager who has already been promoted within the platform.

 1. **Email your Non-clinical Centre Manager** (or Clinical Centre Manager if one already exists) and ask them to promote you to a Centre Manager role within the platform.